-- To get a parking permit, a student must complete Alive at 25. - Over 400 spaces are available for students to park. - These spaces will be sold on a first-come, first-serve basis during registration. - Current parking permits must be appropriately displayed. - Violation of parking rules can result in revocation of parking permits.
+- Over 200 spaces are available for students to park. - These spaces will be sold on a first-come, first-serve basis during registration. - Current parking permits must be appropriately displayed. - Violation of parking rules can result in revocation of parking permits. - √ Failure to follow parking rules and regulations may result in any or all of the following actions: - réprimand - detentions - loss of parking privileges - towing of vehicle at owner's expense - suspension or expulsion from school - ✓ After arriving at school, go to your first block teacher. - Do not loiter in the parking lot or remain in your vehicle. - One warning will result in the loss of driving privileges for a week. - Three warnings will result in the loss of driving privileges for a semester.

-- reprimand

-- detentions

-- loss of parking privileges

-- towing of vehicle at owner's expense

-- suspension or expulsion from school

-- ✓ After arriving at school, go to the courtyard or cafeteria.

-- Do not loiter in the parking lot or remain in your vehicle.

-- One warning will result in the loss of driving privileges for a week.

-- Three warnings will result in the loss of driving privileges for a semester.